lvbfront/pgai-updated-files/README.md

     #run uvicorn main:app --reload it takes some time in the beginning to load the model
    ```

+run in the terminal 'server' is the name of the python file
+python -m uvicorn server:app --reload

 Step 2: Modify pg_ai Source Code